We all have an idea of what a farm is. It’s a place for mass producing something--be it crops, meat, even internet trolls.

-Rendering is that necessary time-consuming headache that one has to deal with at the end of the main pipeline if they want their hard work to look great.
-The problem with rendering is every little thing that is going to be visible in some form within the finalized image or render sequence – be it geometry, textures, lighting or shadows – adds precious milliseconds, seconds, minutes or hours to the rendering of even a single frame, depending on its complexity.
+Rendering is that necessary time-consuming headache that one has to deal with at the end of the main pipeline if they want their hard work to actually manifest itself as a digital image (or sequence of images).
+The problem with rendering is every little thing that is going to be visible in some form within the finalized image or render sequence – be it geometry, textures, lighting or shadows – adds precious milliseconds, seconds, minutes, or hours to the rendering of even a single frame, depending on its complexity.

-Reducing the headache rendering brings is where render farms come in; they are absolutely invaluable in the 3D animation industry, especially when trying to produce computer generated imagery that looks like it could exist within our world.
+Reducing the headache rendering brings is where render farms come in; they are absolutely invaluable in the 3D animation industry, especially when trying to produce computer-generated imagery that looks like it could exist within our world, on a deadline.

 It’s best to plan from the very beginning if you’re going to need a render farm, or whether you have enough time to spare to dedicate to rendering, this way you can budget around it.
 If you are producing the work for a client, make them aware of this and work it into your payment plan, and if they’re not willing or able to up the compensation then if you feel it necessary see if you can gain more time.
 If neither of these things is possible you will have to take a more tactical approach toward the project, from the number of concept iterations, the level of detail within the scene including polycount and texture complexity, to the overall lighting quality and required amount of illumination.

-Like most things, render farms are not free, and for good reason!
-You can imagine the electricity bill we rack up thanks to the 20,800 CUDA core graphics cards and 3,600 CPU cores we have running 24/7 for your render satisfaction.
+As you now know, render farms are not free, and for good reason!
+You can imagine the electricity bill we rack up thanks to the 2,000,000 CUDA cores and 20,000 CPU cores we have running 24/7 for your render satisfaction.
 Having said that we do provide you with the ability to perform test renders with us before jumping in at the deep end.
 You can even estimate the full price of your render(s) based upon your computer specs, average render time-per-frame, and the level of priority you need your project rendered with.
 Depending on the size of your project you may even be lucky enough to render the whole thing for free, thanks to our $25 free render credits on registration.

 _ _ _ _